 For those with sat nav devices or map apps, you can use these to help you follow the drives and take the stress out of navigating.
 There are two different types of satellite navigation;

 Firstly, using Points Of Interest (POI) coordinates.
 Each attraction description includes the Northing and Easting (POI) coordinates for the vehicle entrance.
 You can navigate via each attraction by selecting the POI coordinates for the next attraction on your device and the sat nav will select what it thinks is the best route according to your preferences.
 Due to the quirks of sat nav route finding, no guarantee can be given that the sat nav route will be the same as the route described, especially if not all attractions are visited.
 The sat nav POI coordinates for a particular attraction can easily be manually input to your sat nav device.
 Most sat nav’s have an option to input coordinates directly.
 If you are using a map app you should be able to enter the coordinates straight into the search box.
-For example, ‘N 54.59936, W 3.13758’ would be input as ‘54.59936, -3.13758’.
-Don’t forget West is seen as a minus in the coordinates.
-Alternatively, download the attraction POI files to your device as described below.
+For example, ‘N 54.59936, W 3.13758’, or ‘54.59936, -3.13758’ (west is given as a minus in the coordinates).
+Alternatively, the attraction POI files are available for download to your device as described below.

 Secondly, using GPX files.
 These files can be uploaded to an appropriate sat nav or app and will then show you the exact route on your device.
 This should ensure you are following the described route at all times.
 The attractions are also shown along the way.
-GPX files can be downloaded as described below.
+GPX files for each drive are available for download as described below.

 POI & GPX files